John220099/Matrix-x-client/README.md

 ![M_20240411_211843_0000](https://github.com/John220099/Matrix-x-client/assets/148237962/28fc49f0-fd8e-4454-8b49-11bd2732186f)

 # update
-Currently mojang has patched this client it. will say bad packet or corrupted.
+Currently mojang has patched this client it. will say bad packet or corrupted when joining a server.
 There is not really a fix.

 # information
 A new hacked client for mcpe 64bit